-I don’t know about you, but when it starts getting cold outside, warm and nourishing soup immediately comes to mind.
-I not only love the fact that you can pack a lot of nutrition into a compact, one pot to wash meal, but you can clean out your produce bin in the process!
+I don’t know about you but when it starts getting cold outside warm, nourishing soup immediately comes to mind.
+I not only love the fact that you can pack a lot of nutrition into a compact, one pot wonder meal, but you can clean out your produce bin in the process!

-The key to a truly healthy soup is homemade bone broth.
-Properly prepared stocks are nutrient dense, providing minerals from the bones, cartilage, marrow and vegetables.
-Adding acidic wine or vinegar helps to pull out these minerals, particularly calcium, magnesium, and potassium.
+The key to a truly nourishing soup is homemade bone broth.
+Properly prepared broths are nutrient dense, providing multiple minerals from the bones, cartilage, marrow, and vegetables.
+Actually adding a small amount of something acidic like vinegar helps to entice the minerals out into the broth, particularly the foundational ones like calcium, magnesium, and potassium.

-Here is a recipe for simple chicken stock from Nourishing Traditions by Sally Fallon.
-If I could only keep one of my cookbooks, this would be the one!
+To provide the full picture here is a simple recipe for chicken bone broth recipe inspired by Nourishing Traditions.
+(If I could only keep one of my cookbooks, this one by Sally Fallon would be the one!)

-- 2 tablespoons vinegar (We prefer apple cider vinegar.)
+- 2 T vinegar (we tend to use apple cider vinegar)